anishsm7/deliveggie/README.md

 Two components are used : list.component & details.component.<br/>
 Service named product.service is used to get data from API.<br/>

-DeliVeggie.Gateway (API Gateway) is used to centralize, manage, and monitor the non-functional requirements of this application, orchestrate the cross-functional microservices, and reduce roundtrips.
+DeliVeggie.Gateway (API Gateway) is used to centralize, manage, and monitor this application, orchestrate the cross-functional microservices, and reduce roundtrips.
 DeliVeggie.Gateway will act as a API gate way here.
 Moving forward we can use services like Azure APIM as gateway for microservices.

 DeliVeggie.Services.Products will act as a microservice here